Individuality within Structure.

 The last of the 613 mitzvot recorded in the Torah is that each Jew must write his/her own Torah Scroll (Deut.
 31:19).
 In a symbolic sense, this means we must forge our own emotional relationship with Torah.
-The Rashba, Rabbi Shlomo ben Aderet (13th century Spain), explains that each Jew possesses a particular spiritual conduit, through which he channels Torah understanding in a way that relates to his unique soul.
+In the introduction to Yam Shel Shlomo, Rabbi Shlomo Luria (Maharshal, 16th century Poland) explains that each Jew possesses a particular spiritual conduit, through which he channels Torah understanding in a way that relates to his unique soul.
 Just like stations on a radio dial: We all share the same circuitry, but the tune is different.

 And that's what makes for beautiful harmony.
 Through the framework of "Mosaic law," we build the "mosaic diversity" that is the Jewish people.